 to assist them in delivering integrated testlets within their materials.

-If you are interested in working in this field, or for more information, please contact me at the address above.
+If you would like more information about these projects, or are interested in working within either of these research fields, please contact me at the address above.

 A list of my publications/patents can be found here

 Past and Present Research Group members: